Characters of the Marvel Cinematic Universe: A–L: Broker

-As of 2025, the character has appeared in one project: the film Eternals (uncredited voice-only cameo).
-He will return in the upcoming film Blade.
-Alternate universe variants of Blade appeared in three projects: the film Deadpool & Wolverine; and the Disney+ animated series What If...? (non-speaking cameo) and Marvel Zombies.
-Snipes reprises his role from New Line Cinema's Blade film trilogy (1998–2004).
+The Broker (portrayed by Christopher Fairbank) is a merchant established on Xandar who brokers illegal deals involving rare artifacts for a very high-level clientele.

+As of 2026, the character has appeared in two projects: the films Guardians of the Galaxy (2014) and Guardians of the Galaxy Vol. 3.

 Bulldozer

 Bulldozer (portrayed by an undisclosed actor) is a member of the Wrecking Crew who wears an enchanted Asgardian helmet.

 In an alternate universe, Bulldozer (voiced by Ettore Ewen) is a member of the 110th Street gang.

-As of 2025, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
 An alternate universe variant of Bulldozer appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 Sonny Burch

 Sonny Burch (portrayed by Walton Goggins) is a "low-level criminal-type" who wants Hank Pym's quantum technology to sell on the black market.
 He has henchmen (consisting of Uzman, Anitolov, Knox, and FBI agent Stoltz) and is the owner of a restaurant (presumably as a front).
 Burch attempts to buy Pym's Ant-Man technology, but gets turned down by Hope van Dyne.
 Burch's men subsequently battle Van Dyne and Scott Lang.
 He later manages to get information out of Lang's friends Luis, Kurt, and Dave via his "truth serum" concoction.

-As of 2025, the character has appeared in one project: the film Ant-Man and the Wasp (2018).
+As of 2026, the character has appeared in one project: the film Ant-Man and the Wasp (2018).
 An alternate universe variant of Burch appeared in one project: the Disney+ animated series What If...?.

+Butane

+Butane (voiced by Jake Green) is an arsonist in an alternate universe who uses high-tech, flame-throwing gauntlets that he acquired from Otto Octavius.
+Butane is hired by an unidentified party to destroy a building as part of an insurance scam, but while carrying out the act, he is confronted by Spider-Man, who points out that he is burning the wrong building by mistake.
+Furious at this realization, Butane attacks Spider-Man, who manages to subdue him after a fight.

+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 Byrdie the Duck

 Byrdie the Duck (voiced by Natasha Lyonne) is the daughter of Howard the Duck and Darcy Lewis in an alternate universe where the two are married.

 In an alternate universe, Byrdie is a member of the Nova Corps, while in another, she is an anthropomorphic cartoon duck resembling her father Howard.

-As of 2025, the character has appeared in one project: the Disney+ animated series What If...?.
+As of 2026, the character has appeared in one project: the Disney+ animated series What If...?.